 Note: Saved layout templates are NOT global.
 That means if you edit a saved template, it will not affect any pages that you've already added the template to.
 Nor will a change to any particular page with a template affect the saved template or other instances of it.

-Import custom layout templates
+Import saved layout templates

-You can import custom layout templates.
+You can import saved layout templates.
 These can be layout templates that you've exported from another site or that someone else has exported and shared with you.
 See the Related Articles for information about importing and exporting layout templates.

-Alternatives to custom layout templates
+Alternatives to saved layout templates

 - Duplicate the layout to a new page